felixrosberg/FaceDancer/README.md

 ## How to Face Swap Video
 and ArcFacePerceptual-Res50.h5 for training
 First you need to download the pretrained ArcFace [here](https://huggingface.co/felixrosberg/ArcFace) (only ArcFace-Res50.h5 is needed for swapping) and RetinaFace [here](https://huggingface.co/felixrosberg/RetinaFace).
-Secondly you need to train FaceDancer or download a pretrained model weights and its structure from [here](https://huggingface.co/felixrosberg/FaceDancer)(coming soon... ).
+Secondly you need to train FaceDancer or download a pretrained model weights and its structure from [here](https://huggingface.co/felixrosberg/FaceDancer).
 - Put the ArcFace models inside the /arcface_model/ directory.
 - Put the RetinaFace model inside the /retinaface/ directory.